 Biochar, a form of black carbon created from the pyrolysis of plant biomass, has been suggested as a soil amendment could sequester carbon, improve soil fertility, and increase crop yields.
 However relatively little research has been conducted on the use of biochar in Midwestern soils.
 During a three-year project, we conducted field experiments to assess the effect of biochar on crop yields and soil fertility on six Indiana vegetable farms.
-We also continued to use a collaborative participatory research approach to co-manage the experiment with farmers and a structured student internship program in which the interns managed research plots, collected data, and assisted with key farm operations.
-Five new undergraduate students participated in our 2017 summer internship program.
+We also used a collaborative participatory research approach to co-manage the experiment with farmers and a structured student internship program in which the interns managed research plots, collected data, and assisted with key farm operations.
+Seventeen undergraduate students participated in the summer internship program.
 Biochar was applied in spring 2015 at three rates: 0, 10, and 20 t ha-1.
 Potatoes, kale, and tomatoes were grown respectively in 2015, 2016, and 2017.
-Biochar did not affect tomato yields on any farm in any year and a majority of the farmers (66.7%) surveyed at the end of the 2017 growing season indicated that they would not recommend biochar to other farmers.
+Biochar did not affect crop yields on any farm in any year and a majority of the farmers (66.7%) surveyed at the end of the 2017 growing season indicated that they would not recommend biochar to other farmers.
 The interns completed questionnaires before and at the end of their internships.
 They indicated that their experience increased their understanding of farm budgets, marketing, pest and soil management, and their interest in participating in research generally and in on-farm research specifically.
 All of the interns indicated that their overall experience was positive.
 Similarly, the farmers indicated that they considered their intern to be an asset to their farm and remained very interested in serving as a mentor for student interns.
 The use of a participatory research approach, coupled with a structured research internship, appears to have potential to increase farmer interest in and understanding of research and to increase the understanding of students of farm life and farm management.

 Our research does not support the use of biochar on vegetable farms in Indiana but does support the use of a structured on-farm internship to support research goals and to provide students with valuable experiences working on small acreage farms.
-We successfully completed an on-farm participatory research program on biochar and a summer internship program in which the interns contributed to the research project and learned about farm management.
+We successfully completed an on-farm participatory research program on biochar and a summer internship program in which 17 interns contributed to the research project and learned about farm management.
 We substantially increased the understanding of our interns about several aspects of farm management as well as about biochar.
 We also increased the interest of our interns and participating farmers in on-farm research.
 Cumulatively, our experience suggests that combining a research internship program with farmer-driven research has great potential to increase the interest of farmers and students in agricultural research and to produce students with a much greater understanding and appreciation of farming.
 We communicated the results of our project through multiple presentations at state and national conferences.